cudmore/pie/readme.md

 cd ~/pie/pie_app
 python treadmill_app.py

-# point a browser to http://[xxx
 ```

 ### Full reinstall of the PiE server

 Issue these commands to remove and reinstall the PiE server.
-As always, be carful of using 'sudo'.
+As always, be careful of using 'sudo'.

 ```
 cd